For children and young people

 Reporting concerns about child exploitation

 If you are being exploited, then speak to a professional you trust, someone who knows and supports you.
-This may be a member of staff at your school, a youth leader or your GP for example.
+This may be a member of staff at your school, a youth leader or your GP.
 They will know how to respond and who to contact for further information.

-If you don’t know who turn to here are some organisations that can help [PDF].
+If you don’t know who turn to, these organisations can help [PDF].

 You can also contact Nottinghamshire Police or Nottinghamshire Multi Agency Safeguarding Hub to report a crime or to report concerns about a child at risk of abuse or exploitation: